Can you buy Hulu stock directly?

-Netflix is still the undisputed king of streaming in terms of total revenue and subscriber base, but Hulu is a solid contender for second place.
+Although Netflix is still the undisputed king of streaming in terms of total revenue and subscriber base, Hulu is a solid contender for second place.

-Although last year the company had a record amount of revenue, the company also operated at a loss of $2 billion.
+Although last year Hulu had a record amount of revenue, the company also operated at a loss of $2 billion.

 However, much of that loss was due to spending on their streaming platforms and new original content for those platforms.

-Disney has also boosted Hulu subscription counts by including their streaming bundle that underlies Disney+, Hulu, and ESPN+ for $12.99 a month.
+Disney has also boosted Hulu subscription counts by including their streaming bundle that combines Disney+, Hulu, and ESPN+ for $12.99 a month.

-Every month, Hulu has a lot of liquid capital from monthly subscription costs.
-Also, streaming services have greatly benefited from the coronavirus pandemic the past year.
+Every month, Hulu has a lot of liquid capital from monthly subscriptions.

-As movie theaters, bars, and restaurants have all declined in the past year, more people are streaming video while they are stuck at home.
+As movie theaters, bars, and restaurants have all declined due to the pandemic, more people are streaming video from home.

 Disney in particular made the right call, launching their streaming platform just a few months before a global pandemic that forced people inside with their TVs.